 You can choose to donate to an area of research that is important to you.
 If you would like to specify an area of medical research, please let us know at the time of making your donation by contacting email@example.com , or calling 020 7383 6351.

 Alternatively donations can be made to our general purposes fund.
 This will ensure that the BMA Trustees can use your donation to support the best research as it arises.
 It offers us the greatest flexibility to respond to important emerging research applications.

 Support medical research today.
 You can choose to make a one-off donation, or to give monthly.

 Print out and complete the donation form then return it to us by post.
-Please make cheques payable to 'BMA Scholarship Trust Fund' and send to: BMA Foundation for Medical Research, BMA House, Tavistock Square, London, WC1H 9JP.
+Please make cheques payable to 'BMA Scholarship Trust Fund' and send to: BMA Foundation, BMA House, Tavistock Square, London, WC1H 9JP.

 To make a donation by credit/debit card, then please call 020 7383 6351.

 Your gift however large or small, could help fund the next clinical breakthrough.